 Habitat:

-ALB attacks hardwood trees including maple, horse chestnut, ash, and more, and can survive in most regions of the country where host trees exist.
+ALB attacks hardwood trees including maple, horse chestnut, and ash, and can survive in most regions of the country where host trees exist.

 Threats & Impacts: